Carnosaur 3: Primal Species

 Carnosaur 3: Primal Species is a 1996 direct-to-video science fiction horror film.
-It is the sequel to the 1995 film Carnosaur 2, and is currently the final installment of the Carnosaur series.
+It is the sequel to the 1995 film Carnosaur 2, and is the final installment of the Carnosaur trilogy.
 It stars Scott Valentine, Janet Gunn, Rick Dean, Rodger Halston and Anthony Peck.
 The film follows a military team as they try to capture several genetically reconstructed dinosaurs.
 It received negative reviews.

+It was remade as Scorpius Gigantus.

 Plot

-In the opening sequence, an army convoy is attacked by terrorists who soon discover they have stolen a truck of living frozen biological material instead of uranium.
-Once at a dockside warehouse, two frozen Velociraptors and a Tyrannosaurus rex escape and kill many of the terrorists before the police arrive, who expect to find drug smugglers.
-After finding the sole survivor, the police are killed inside the warehouse by the Velociraptors.
-An anti-terrorist special force led by Colonel Rance Higgins is called in by General Mercer where they find pieces of bodies and a refrigeration truck rather than uranium.
-They maneuver through warehouse boxes until two get slashed to death.
+An army convoy is attacked by terrorists who think that they are stealing uranium.
+But they soon discover that they stole a truckload of living frozen biological material instead of uranium.
+Once in a dockside warehouse, two frozen Velociraptors and a Tyrannosaurus rex escape and kill terrorists before the police arrive, expecting to find drug dealers.
+After finding the sole survivor, the police are killed inside the warehouse by the dinosaurs.
+A special counter-terrorism force led by Colonel Rance Higgins is called in by General Mercer where they find body parts and a refrigerated truck rather than uranium.
+They maneuver through the warehouse boxes until two of them are killed.

-The survivors learn from Dr. Hodges that these dinosaurs were genetically reconstructed and are now the last three "carnosaurs" left in existence.
-The dinosaurs had been en route to a government research facility, and it is made clear that they need to be caught alive, relating to the potential for curing major diseases.
-A massive meat shipment resides at the dock, so the three remaining soldiers hunt in that area, meeting up with a unit of Marines who have come as backup.
-Soldier Polchek is given drugs to shoot into the carnosaurs as the group set up a lure and net trap with meat.
-One of the Velociraptors attacks and almost succeeds in dragging off Polchek, but is shot down.
+The survivors learn from Dr. Hodges that these dinosaurs have been genetically rebuilt and are now the last three "carnosaurs" still in existence.
+The dinosaurs were on their way to a government research facility, and it is clearly stated that they must be captured alive, due to the potential to cure major diseases.
+A huge shipment of meat is on the dock, so the three remaining soldiers hunt in this area, encountering a unit of Marine who have come as reinforcements.
+Private Polchek is given tranquilizer to shoot the dinosaurs while the group sets up a decoy and net trap with meat.
+One of the Velociraptor attacks and almost succeeds in dragging Polchek away, but is shot down.